marick/structural-typing/README.md

    have a `:color`.

 2. You might want to be more specific than "field `:color` is a String".
-It might be important that `:color` is an RGB string.
+It might be important that `:color` encodes an RGB string.
    Type checks that are infeasible in static type systems are perfectly feasible at runtime; there's no reason to require types to be names when they can be arbitrary predicates.